lgw2/lgw2.github.io/_teaching/csci112-fall-2023/labs/lab1.md

 	repo on the server.
 (You should have set up your `git` repo in [Classwork 4]().)

-## Learning outcomes
-* Make sure that your `git` repository is set up correctly.
-* Stage, commit, and tag the state of your repository.
-* Use prepocessor directives (e.g., `#include`, `#define`).
-* Get input from the console.
-* Do a basic calculation.
-* Print and format output.
-* Become familiar with the autograder for labs.

 ## Outside resources

 On this assignment, there are NO RESTRICTIONS on the use of outside resources